 WLAN features two-fold protection in security.
-On the hardware side, as with Direct Sequence Spread Spectrum technology, it has the inherent security scrambling feature.
-On the software side, the WLAN series offer the encryption function (WEP) to enhance security and access control.
+On the hardware side, as with Direct Sequence Spread Spectrum technology, it has the inherent security feature of scrambling.
+On the software side, WLAN series offer the encryption function (WEP) to enhance security and access control.
 Users can set it up depending upon their needs.